 Call from Sauber

 In 2000, Raikkonen won the UK Formula Renault title after being the fastest in 7 out of 10 races.
 He also drove in two races of Formula Renault Eurocup and won both of them.
-His results and driving style were noticed by many people and in 2001 ’The Ice Man’, (which is his nickname) was hired by Sauber Formula 1 team.
+His results and driving style were noticed by many people and in 2001, ’The Ice Man’ (what is his nickname) was hired by Sauber Formula 1 team.

 Despite his results in the lower ranks, Kimi was still inexperienced.
 He had to accomplish much more in order to receive the FIA super license to drive in Formula 1.
 Sauber’s decision to give an opportunity to such inexperienced driver was criticized by many but he did not care about that and soon he proved everybody wrong.

 Raikkonen debuted in the most popular racing series in the Australian Grand Prix in 2001 and scored points finishing 8th which was a big surprise.
 The rest of the season was pretty good for the Finn rookie who managed to pick points in other three races.
 The best results were the 4th place in the Austrian and Canadian Grand Prix.
 With 9 points on his account, Kimi finished 10th in his maiden Formula 1 season.

 Many teams were interested in Kimi’s services.
 McLaren was the fastest and the most concrete of them all and signed Raikkonen on a five-year deal.
 That was a huge step forward for Raikkonen and he had a big task – to replace his compatriot and a two-time champion Mika Hakkinen.